rajesh4b8/golang-learn-003/README.md

 - An array has a fixed size.
 A slice, on the other hand, is a dynamically-sized, flexible view into the elements of an array.
 In practice, slices are much more common than arrays.
 - Index starts with 0
-- Slices are reference data types points to underlying array -> when the array is updated the slice also updated.
+- Slices are reference data types points to underlying array -> when the slice is updated the underlying array also updated.
 - A slice is formed by specifying two indices, a low and high bound, separated by a colon:
   `a[low : high]`
 - Practically we use `make()` to create slices directly.